Read up on DIY projects for new homeowners, like buying life insurance, that will help protect and prepare you and your

-Helping to protect their interests and financial livelihood with a life insurance policy is truly affordable too.
+Helping to protect their interests and financial livelihood with a life insurance policy can fit your budget too.
 If you're young and healthy, you could secure a great rate for coverage that fits your families needs.
 Best of all, life insurance can be a DIY project for you with AIG Direct's online application system.
 DIY Life Insurance allows you to apply online without talking to an agent.
 Of course, you can always reach out our licensed agents if you need help along the way.

 DIY projects for new homeowners come in all shapes and sizes.
 Some you may feel the urge to put off, while others feel like a breeze.
 Luckily, if you're new to homeownership, another great reason to buy life insurance (other than what we've already mentioned) is that we've worked to make it as painless as possible for you.